placer14/moxie/README.md

 - docker (tested with 1.12)
 - docker-compose (tested with 1.9.0)

-*gnumake* is used to manage the development resources and are described below.

 ### Testing

 `make test` will create the dev environment, and then `go get` the